kodecocodes/i9t/testing/testing.markdown

 ## Where to Go From Here?

 You've seen how powerful and useful testing can be in Xcode 7.
 To summarize what you learned in this chapter, you started by exploring the new code coverage reports.
-Then, you dove into the new @testable feature in Swift 2.0.
-Finally, you finished the chapter off by exploring UI testing in XCTest.
+Then, you dove into the new `@testable` feature in Swift 2.0.
+Finally, you finished the chapter off by exploring UI testing in `XCTest`.

-Going through the testing features, as you have done in the chapter, is the easy part.
+Going through the testing features is the easy part.
 What's difficult is figuring out what to test!
-I'm sure you, like every other developer, would prefer to spend your time shipping features rather than writing tests.
-Unfortunately, there is no easy answer but there are some guidelines you can follow.
-You can write UI tests for mission critical flows in your application such as logging in, creating a new account, etc. If you're working on a document-based application you can also write tests for doing basic tasks such as opening a document, closing a document and saving a document.
+Unfortunately, there are no easy answers but there are some guidelines you can follow.

+You can write UI tests for mission critical flows in your application such as logging in, creating a new account, etc. If you're working on a document-based application you can also write tests for basic tasks such as opening, closing and saving a document.

 If you ever find yourself fixing the same bug over and over, think back to this chapter!
-Check the code coverage levels for the class that keeps causing you heartburn.
-If it's low or incomplete, consider writing some regular unit tests or even some UI tests that validate the feature.
+Check the code coverage for the files that contain the bug.
+If the code coverage is low or incomplete, consider writing more unit tests or even some UI tests that validate the feature.